 Blooming

-Make a note as to when you planted your bulbs so you don’t forget to take them out when they’re ready.
-After the 12 week cooling period if you haven’t already you will want to pot your bagged bulbs, or move your potted bulbs into a warm sunny area with early temperatures if 50 to 60 degrees.
+Make a note of when you planted your bulbs so you don’t forget to take them out when they’re ready.
+After the 12-week cooling period if you haven’t already you will want to pot your bagged bulbs, or move your potted bulbs into a warm sunny area with early temperatures of 50 to 60 degrees.
 After you have done this, you can expect approximately a three to four-week wait before you have blooming flowers.

 The Best Bulbs for Forcing